2023/02/16 - WGNC Monthly Show and Tell Session

 - Use a booth/backdrop if you have one or use a solid color wall.

 - Find good lighting, preferably from one source.
 Don't rely on camera flash.

 - If it's a finished piece, we suggest your best "gallery" shot and another of the bottom or profile/detail not shown in the main shot.

 - If it's a work in progress, closeup shots of problem areas or specific challenges would be appropriate.

 - Crop your photos fairly close to the object alone.

-This month's Show & Tell will be presented in virtual format only.
+This month's Show & Tell will be presented via Zoom only.
 The Zoom instructions will be forwarded with the meeting notice.